muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Count Subarray Zero Sum
+##  Longest Subarray Zero Sum

 Problem Description

 Given an array A of N integers.

-Find the count of the subarrays in the array which sums to zero.
-Since the answer can be very large, return the remainder on dividing the result with 109+7
+Find the length of the longest subarray in the array which sums to zero.

+If there is no subarray which sums to zero then return 0.

 Problem Constraints